-- " Additional training for health services staff is needed, including Autistic communication and behaviour, sensory needs, and experiences of trauma. - " Greater awareness of the frequent occurrence of co-existing medical conditions for Autistic people. - " The need for greater flexibility in booking and attending appointments and a reduction in the copious amounts of paperwork, which can be overwhelming. - " First responders and emergency services must increase their understanding of Autistic-qualities to avoid misinterpretation of communication styles.
+- " additional training for health services staff is needed, including Autistic communication and behaviour, sensory needs, and experiences of trauma - " greater awareness of the frequent occurrence of coexisting medical conditions for Autistic people - " the need for greater flexibility in booking and attending appointments and a reduction in the copious amounts of paperwork, which can be overwhelming - " first responders and emergency services must increase their understanding of Autistic-qualities to avoid misinterpretation of communication styles.

-Improve the knowledge, understanding and acceptance of autism amongst health practitioners, medical staff and first responders.

-Improve the experiences of Autistic people of all ages navigating and engaging in health and mental health services.

-Improve the accessibility of health and mental health services, especially in regional and remote communities.
+- Improve the knowledge, understanding and acceptance of autism amongst health practitioners, medical staff and first responders. - Improve the experiences of Autistic people navigating and engaging in health and mental health services. - Improve the accessibility of health and mental health services, especially in regional and remote communities.